At Shield GEO, we want to assess you on output, not on the hours that you work.

 Where you work is not our concern.
 We want you to feel comfortable where you work.
-Our only concern is that you work in a safe environment, and that you work in an area which is conducive to productivity.
-We have our own newsletter and list of guidelines on how to create a safe working space for yourself.
+Our only concern is that you work in a safe environment and that you work in an area that is conducive to productivity.
+We have our own newsletter and a list of guidelines on how to create a safe working space for yourself.
 Feel free to also reach out to other colleagues to discuss ideas about how they make a safe workspace for themselves.

 All you need is an internet connection and a can-do attitude.
 At the same time, don’t be afraid to ask colleagues for help when you need a little support.
-We expect open and honest communication between all of us, and encourage forecasting issues that may arise so that we can work together as a team to solve it earlier rather than later.
+We expect open and honest communication between all of us and encourage forecasting issues that may arise so that we can work together as a team to solve them earlier rather than later.

-Standard Working Hours (SWH) are determined by you, and agreed on with your manager.
+Standard Working Hours (SWH) are determined by you and agreed on with your manager.
 You may have different SWH on different days of the week depending on your life schedule.
 However, it is expected that you respond quite quickly during your stated SWH (~5-10mins).
-Continual inconsistency to be reached within your SWH means that a review and change in you SWH will be required.
+Continual inconsistency to be reached within your SWH means that a review and change in your SWH will be required.

 These two expectations lead to the last one, which is reliability.
 The autonomy we provide to create a synergetic work-life balance is hopefully encouraging us to be more reliable for our own productivity and happiness, as well as encourage us to be more accountable and dependable in the work sphere.